-The expected outcomes of the after-school community learning programs are to increase:
+The objectives of the after-school community learning programs are to:

-An applicant shall submit an after-school community learning program proposal to the commissioner.
-The submitted plan must include:
+(a) An applicant must submit an after-school community learning program proposal to the commissioner.
+The submitted proposal must include:

 (1) an assessment of the needs and available resources for the after-school community learning program and a description of how the proposed program will address the needs identified, including how students and families were engaged in the process;

 (2) a description of the partnership between a school and another eligible entity;

 (3) an explanation of how the proposal will support the objectives identified in subdivision 2, including the use of best practices;

 (4) a plan to implement effective after-school and summer learning practices and provide staff access to professional development opportunities; and

 (5) a description of the data they will use to evaluate the impact of the program.

 (b) The commissioner must review proposals and award grants to programs that:

 (2) provide opportunities for academic enrichment and a broad array of additional services and activities to meet program objectives.